maruel/ask/README.md

 # ask

 Extremely lightweight Go application to query a LLM API.

-Currently supports Anthropic, Cloudflare Workers AI, Cohere, DeepSeek, Google's Gemini, Groq, Mistral and OpenAI.
+Implements support for:
+- Anthropic
+- Cloudflare Workers AI
+- Cohere
+- DeepSeek
+- Google's Gemini
+- Groq
+- HuggingFace
+- Mistral
+- OpenAI
+- Perplexity

 Features are in flux and will break regularly.

 Supports using an input file for content analysis, e.g. a picture.